So, if I could go back here are some of the most important things I would like to tell my younger self:

-How I wish this one would have been grasped early and I am still learning daily to grasp it.
+How I wish this one would have been grasped early, and I am still learning daily to understand it.
 Don't compare yourself to others – ever – be content with who God created you to be.
 God created you with your likes, preferences, and quirks that no one else has.
 Remember to live your life pleasing the Lord and not man.
-When we fear man, we give others the power over us to tell us how to think, live and what to do.
+When we fear man, we give others the power over us to tell us how to think, live, and what to do.
 God and His ways are better – always.
 Don't change to please others.
 Spend more time studying God's Word, so you are better equipped to live a life that honors and glorifies Him.
 Time in His Word is one area that you can never get enough time with.
 (Proverbs 29:25)

 Learn to give thanks in and through all circumstances.
 Even the difficult trials, these are areas of huge growth and are blessings from the Lord to continue to form you more into His image.
 (1 Thessalonians 5:18)

 Deal with issues and difficulties immediately.
 Don't let baggage linger.
 Talk with people and resolve any problems or disagreements to the best of your ability.
 (Romans 12:18)

 People will let you down and fail you.
 Everyone has issues – you have issues, and you will let people down.
 There is only One who can meet all your needs.
 Seek Him first in all things.
 (Matthew 6:33, Romans 3:23)

 Forgive much; if you are in Christ, you have been forgiven much.
 (Luke 7:47)

 Offer much grace to others as you have been given much grace.
 Remember you have only walked in your shoes and not someone else's.
 (Ephesians 2:8-9)